 - Fatality data review

 For a map of Licking County traffic fatality locations and other traffic safety data Click Here.
 The Safe Communities coalition meets every other month at the Licking County Health Department.
-If you are interested in participating on the coalition contact Jonathan Kraus at (740)349-6500 or by Email.
+If you are interested in participating on the coalition contact Bri Perkins at (740)755-4675 or by Email.

 Creating Healthy Communities